-Source: Transaction documents and Scope
+Source: Transaction documents and Scope.

 AutoWheel is an 18-month revolving securitisation of i) operational car leases granted to Greek corporates and SMEs; and ii) future sales proceeds from the underlying vehicles (together, the receivables).
 The seller and servicer of the receivables is car rental company Autohellas, the exclusive franchisee of Hertz in Greece.
-This is the first non-bank leasing securitisation executed in Greece, for which Autohellas is securitising about 50% of its lease book.
+This is the first non-bank leasing securitisation executed in Greece, for which Autohellas is securitising about 45% of its lease book.

-The transaction is comprised of four series of notes: three pari-passu senior tranches rated (P)BBB-{SF}, A1 (fixed), A2 (variable) and A3 (fixed); and a fully subordinated class B tranche (unrated).
+The transaction is comprised of four series of notes: three pari-passu senior tranches rated BBB- ${SF}$ - A1 (fixed), A2 (variable) and A3 (fixed); and a fully subordinated class B tranche (unrated).
 Autohellas will retain the class B tranche.
-The senior notes' weighted average life is expected to be approximately two years at the start of amortisation.
+The senior notes' weighted average life is expected to be ca. 20 months at the start of amortisation, based upon Scope's performance assumptions.
 The class A noteholders will benefit from the following structural features:

-- 26.0% of credit enhancement at the closing date, provided by the subordination of class B principal payments; - About 7% of excess spread, provided by the subordination of class B interest payments; - The use of excess spread to purchase new assets during the revolving period, which will mitigate an extension of the risk horizon by building up overcollateralisation (see section 3.5); and - Dynamic liquidity, car maintenance and set-off reserves, fully funded at closing (see section 7.4). - Additionally, the seller irrevocably and unconditionally guarantees the repurchase of defaulted receivable amounts (see section 5.3).
+- 28.5% of credit enhancement at the closing date, provided by the subordination of class B principal payments; - Full trapping of available excess spread during both revolving and amortisation periods; - Dynamic liquidity, car maintenance and set-off reserves, fully funded at closing (see section 5.2); and - An irrevocable and unconditional guarantee by the seller to of interest and principal payments under the class A notes (see section 5.3).